LogoLogo

 Since it is possible for a single HTTP request to encompass multiple GraphQL queries with some of them succeeding and some of them failing, the endpoint always returns a 200 OK, unless something severe enough happens on the server-side to guarantee failure of the entire response (such as a 500 status code).
 After checking for the 200 status code, please also check the body of the response for data and error properties.

-For other environments, please ask your sales representative or support@sentiance.com for the custom endpoint linked to your environment.
+For other environments, please ask your sales representative or for the custom endpoint linked to your environment.

 GQL Request